epiverse-trace/research-compendium/learners/setup.md

        a relative link ( [data zip file](data/lesson-data.zip) ) to provide a link to it, replacing the example.com link.
 -->

+We will use data from a Ebola virus disease outbreak notified in a fictional country in West Africa:

+- `linelist_20140701.xlsx`: a linelist containing case information up to the 1st July 2014.

-Download the [data zip file](https://github.com/reconhub/learn/raw/master/static/data/linelist_20140701.xlsx) and unzip it to your Desktop
+[Download this data file file](https://github.com/reconhub/learn/raw/master/static/data/linelist_20140701.xlsx) and keep it in your Desktop.

 ## Software Setup